Do you remember your first job? Do you remember the thrill of finally earning your own income?

 Provided your teenager still lives at home for more than half the year and is dependent upon your income for more than half of his financial support, then you can and should still claim your child as a dependent.
 (For the specific requirements of what constitutes a qualifying child or qualifying relative as a dependent, check out the details on pages 11 and 12 on the IRS website Publication 501.)

-Since you are claiming her as a dependent, she cannot legally claim herself as a dependent.
-This also means that she will have a lower minimum income threshold for filing taxes.
-Rather than the single filer amount of $8,700 in 2012, teens will find they have to pay taxes on anything they earn over the standard deduction for single taxpayers, which for 2012 is $5,950.
+Since you are claiming your teen as a dependent, he cannot legally claim herself as a dependent.
+This also means that he will have a lower minimum income threshold for filing taxes.
+Rather than the single filer amount of $10,350 in 2017, teens will find they have to pay taxes on anything they earn over the standard deduction for single taxpayers, which for 2017 is $6,300.
 Should your teen earn less than that amount, she owes no taxes.

 Withholding and Claiming Cash Earnings

 If your teen is working a traditional job with a paycheck, filing taxes is relatively simple.
-His employer is responsible for withholding taxes from his paycheck based upon how he filled out his W-4 at the start of his job—if he has any withholding at all.
-According to Bankrate.com,
+Her employer is responsible for withholding taxes from her paycheck based upon how she filled out her W-4 at the start of his job—if she has any withholding at all.
+According to Bankrate.com:

 If the cash your teen is earning comes from tips and totals $20 or more per calendar month, it is up to the young employee to fill out forms 4070A (Employee’s Daily Record of Tips) and 4070 (Employee’s Report of Tips to Employer) in order to make sure that the correct amount is withheld from his wages.